-Providing a consistent toolset for employees, including video conferencing technology, addresses one of IT’s priorities: reducing support calls.
+Providing a consistent toolset for employees – including video conferencing tools like webcams and headsets – addresses one of IT’s priorities: reducing support calls.
 This is one reason companies invest in enterprise solutions.
 The variability in experience and quality of embedded cameras not only leads to more user complaints, more calls, and more helpdesk tickets, it also increases the time IT personnel spend troubleshooting.

 By contrast, deploying the same webcam to everyone makes it easier and faster for IT to troubleshoot if problems do arise.
 A consistent and familiar experience also allows employees to start meetings faster as they move between desktop and conference room, with less time spent sorting out the technology.